Talal Yassine

 Talal Yassine AM (born 1 January 1972) is a Lebanese Australian businessman.
-He is the founder and managing director of Crescent Wealth, Australia's first Islamic wealth management company, that launched the country's first Islamic superannuation fund, the Crescent Wealth Superannuation Fund, and the country's first Islamic stock market index, the Thomson Reuters Crescent Wealth Islamic Australia index.
+He is the founder and managing director of Salaam, Australia's first Islamic wealth management company, that launched the country's first Islamic superannuation fund, the Salaam Wealth Funds Management (Aust) Pty Ltd, and the country's first Islamic stock market index, the Thomson Reuters Crescent Wealth Islamic Australia index.
+He holds an Honorary Professorial Fellowship at the Crawford School of Public Policy within the Australian National University College of Asia and the Pacific and serves as an adjunct professor in the School of Business at Western Sydney University.